abbycole/BioC5361_2019/Lab2/README.md

 ```
 Notice that the convention in R is to use "" around the package name with install.packages, but to omit the "" when loading a package.

-Follow the prompts in the console and select "1: R Programming: The basics of programming in R"
+Follow the prompts in the console and select "1: R Programming: The basics of programming in R".

 ## Complete swirl practice 1.
 Basic Building Blocks
-To start with I reccomend you work through the first module titled "Basic Building Blocks".
+To start with I reccomend you work through the first module titled "1.
+Basic Building Blocks".

+## Extra practice
-If you have R on your own computer, then I recommend completing the other courses, particularly 2-4 intially as they will give you a nice introduction to R and should help you to feel more confident using R for basic analysis:
+If you have R on your own computer, then I recommend completing a least a few other modules, particularly 2-4 intially.
+These will give you a nice introduction to R and should help you to feel more confident using R for basic analysis:

-1. Basic Building Blocks
+### Recomended Modules
 2. Workspace and Files
 3. Sequences of Numbers
 4. Vectors